pagopa/pagopa-checkout-be-mock/README.md

 | Not found                   | XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX  |

 ## Vpos Authorization Error Flow
-The Vpos authorization polling endpoint `/request-payments/vpos/:requestId` require a requestId as query param as UUID (YXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX).
+The Vpos authorization polling endpoint `/xpay/authorizations/vpos/:paymentAuthorizationId` require a paymentAuthorizationId as query param as UUID (YXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX).

 The first two UUID characters are used to simulate one specific flow as follows: